mattkaar/aia-web/docs/syllabus.md

     !!! warning "Plagiarism Warning!"

         The lab manual must be the **original work** of the team.
-Proper citation of all technical sources is required and can be included in the *References* section of the lab document.
-If plagiarism is identified in the submitted group project, all students will receive a **ZERO (0)** for the assignment, and an _Academic Integrity Violation Report_ will be submitted to the [CMU Office of Community Standards & Integrity](https://cmu.edu/student-affairs/ocsi/).
+Proper citation of all technical sources is required and must be included in the *References* section of the lab document.
+If [plagiarism](#plagiarism-policy) is identified in the submitted group project, all students will receive a **ZERO (0)** for the entire group project and other penalties outlined in the [Academic Misconduct](#academic-misconduct) section.

-        More information can be found in the [AIA Plagiarism Policy](#plagiarism-policy).

     -   At least **5** automated verification scripts must be included in the lab that when run, validate successful completion of the lab's learning objectives.
 These should assess student understanding (quiz questions) as well as query the state of project VMs to verify that steps are completed correctly.
 These scripts must also be included as text in appendix 1 at the end of the lab manual.